 If you have any other further questions on vaccines or vaccine storage, reach out to our Pet Care Pros at 800.786.4751.

-Watch How Our Warehouse Stores and Packages Vaccines
+Watch How the Revival Warehouse Stores and Packages Vaccines

 See how we store and package vaccines, including why we place the ice pack on top.